acpg-11/odin-recipes/README.md

 # odin-recipes

-This is a basic recipes website mock-up to demonstrate basic knowledge f basic HTML skills.
+This is a basic recipes website mock-up to demonstrate basic knowledge of basic HTML skills.